Back to Home

 Understanding Family Migration and Youth Development: FAMELO & FAMELO-FUN Studies

-Guided by a life-course and family systems perspective, the FAMELO and FAMELO-FUN projects examine how internal and international family migration shape children’s socio-emotional development, educational pathways, and transitions to adulthood.
+The FAMELO and FAMELO-FUN projects provide insights into the importance of internal and international family migration for children’s socio-emotional development, educational pathways, and transitions to adulthood.

-Led by researchers from Arizona State University, the University of Michigan, Ohio State University, Penn State University, and UCLA — in collaboration with partners in Nepal, Mexico, and Mozambique — the projects follow children and their caregivers over time to understand how migration histories, family relationships, and external shocks influence young people’s lives.
+Led by researchers from Arizona State University, the University of Michigan, Ohio State University, Penn State University, and UCLA — in collaboration with partners in Nepal, Mexico, and Mozambique — the projects follow children across multiple years to see how external shocks and family dynamics influence young people’s lives.

 Research Objective